-After Grade-On invitations are accepted or declined, students are invited to join Journal based on their Write-On Competition score, until 35 total students have accepted invitations (including Grade-On and Write-On Candidates).
-The Write-On Competition is held immediately following the end of the Spring semester and has two components, a closed-universe memorandum and a Bluebook citation manual quiz.
+After Grade-On invitations are accepted or declined, students are invited to join the Arizona State Law Journal based on their Write-On Competition score, until 35 total students have accepted invitations (including Grade-On and Write-On Candidates).
+The Write-On Competition is held immediately following the end of the Spring semester and has two components, a closed-universe memorandum and a Bluebook citation quiz.

 2. Bluebook Citation Quiz